-In place of flour, almond butter is used, much like how peanut butter is used in classic peanut butter cookies, the almond butter replaces the flour in this cookie recipe, giving the cookie a melt-in-your-mouth texture as peanut butter cookies, but the almond butter does not overwhelm the flavor of the cookie, instead, it gives it a subtle nutty flavor that pairs beautifully with the chocolate.
+Much like how peanut butter is used in classic peanut butter cookies, the almond butter replaces the flour in this cookie recipe, giving the cookie a melt-in-your-mouth texture.
+But the almond butter does not overwhelm the flavor of the cookie, instead, it gives it a subtle nutty flavor that pairs beautifully with the chocolate.

 Notes on Ingredients

-- Almond Butter: It is best to use all-natural, unsalted almond butter--the kind that needs refrigerated.
+- Almond Butter: It is best to use all-natural, unsalted almond butter, the kind that needs refrigeration.
 I prefer unsalted nut butter because then I can control the salt in the cookie.
-All-natural peanut butter may be substituted for the almond butter if desired.
+All-natural peanut butter may be substituted for almond butter if desired.

 - Salt: Omit salt if your almond/peanut butter is salted.